prabhakarlab/Banksy_py/README.md

 6. **Clustering cells** by finding neighbours in expression space and **cluster** using graph-based clustering.
 Here we find expression-neighbours and perform Leiden clustering following the implemenation in Giotto.

-7. **Refinement (Optional)** In the prescene of `noisy` clusters, we offer an optional refinement step via `utils.refine_clusters` to smooth labels in the clusters exclusively for domain segmentation tasks.
+7. **Refinement (Optional)** In the prescene of `noisy` clusters, we offer an optional refinement step via `banksy_utils.refine_clusters` to smooth labels in the clusters exclusively for domain segmentation tasks.
 However, we do not recommend the use of excessive refinement as it wears out fine-grained domains.

 ### <b> Other useful tools in package </b>